Rapid Development in Preschoolers: What Milestones Should A 3-Year-Old Have?

 As a parent, there are many things you can do to support your 3-year-old’s development.
 Here are some tips:

 Finally, it’s important to celebrate your child’s milestones, no matter how big or small.
-Celebrating their achievements can help to build their confidence and self-esteem, and reinforce positive behaviour.
-Here are some ideas for celebrating milestones:
+Celebrating their achievements can help to build their confidence and self-esteem and reinforce positive behavior.

 Interventions and Support